Coremation & Guide Matching

 -

 We encourage you to reach out to introduce yourself to the group via email or the chat function on the Chief platform once you have received the Coremation announcement.
-If you notice a new member is added to your group between the group announcement email and your M1, please reach out to that person individually as well.
-You can use the suggested email copy on the M1 materials page and adjust to your personal style.
+If you notice a new member is added to your group between the group announcement email and your first meeting, please reach out to that person individually as well.

 Additionally, some Guides send a connection request via LinkedIn with a brief introduction in addition to the email or chat message they send.

-The goal is to build excitement and initial connections during the transition period ahead of M1.
+The goal is to build excitement and initial connections during the transition period ahead of your first meeting together.

 -

 We encourage you to send a calendar invite to the members of your group for M1 which includes your meeting Zoom link.
-After M1, you can optionally continue to send meeting invites for future meetings.
+After M1, you can optionally continue to send meeting invites for future meetings, or encourage members to download their Chief calendar invites to their personal calendar.
 You can also address the importance of commitment and attendance in your welcome email.

 -

-Transitions can occur in the time between the Coremation announcement and M1 for many reasons.
+Transitions can occur between the Coremation announcement and M1 for many reasons.
 Most often, transitions happen because of one of the following reasons:

 A member has a conflict with the meeting time of their originally matched group that they did not know about when they filled out their onboarding survey